Xunnamius/black-flag-extensions/README.md

 `‑z`, `‑yz`, `‑xyz`; and disallows: `‑x`, `‑xy`, `‑xz`.

-`demandThisOptionIf` also supports checks against the parsed _values_ of arguments in addition to the mere argument existence checks demonstrated above.
+`demandThisOptionIf` also supports checks against the parsed _values_ of arguments in addition to the argument existence checks demonstrated above.
+For
-For example:
+example:

 ```jsonc
 {